 There can be many reasons for needing Canon prime lenses under $100.
 Maybe you’re just starting off your photography journey or you simply need the most budget-friendly lens available.
 No matter the reasons, there are options out there in the prime lens camp under $100, they’re just a bit thin on the ground with examples.

 Squeezing quality optics into a $100 package is a task unto itself, which would leave you with only one or two options from same-brand versions.
-But with the proliferation of third-party lenses, there are a few good prime lenses which just about squeeze into this category.
+But with the proliferation of third-party Canon lenses under $100, there are a few good prime lenses which just about squeeze into this category.
 They may not have some of the fancy optics of higher end lenses or features, but if you don’t mind the more basic workings, they can still provide heaps of quality.

 The inclusion of the Canon EF 50mm f/1.8 STM won’t be a surprise to some, as the lens has for many years supplied great quality at a great price.
 Depending on where you shop, this lens can be picked up for just under $100, supplying a surprising amount of quality for the money.